[UPDATE 20-Nov-2017] : End users can launch Classic UIs from the Fiori Launchpad via Cloud Connector

-The below configurations would need to be made in the SAP HANA Cloud Connector (SCC).
-It important to understand the role of SCC in this scenario.
+The below configurations would need to be made in the SAP Cloud Connector (SCC).
+Its important to understand the role of SCC in this scenario.
 There are two personas when it comes to using this scenario.
 The first one is an Administrator who would create a portal site and create applications referring to these classical UIs.
 When the administrator tries to request for apps metadata, all the requests to the backend system will be routed via the SCC.
-When the Portal site is built and is accessed in an end-user persona, the requests will not go via SCC.
-Yes, either the end users need to be on corporate network/VPN to access these classical UIs or the backend system needs to be exposed on the internet.
+When the Portal site is built and is accessed in an end-user persona, the requests will be again routed through the same Cloud Connector and the connection is kept secure.

 Notice that I have provided the virtual host name same as the internal host name.
-I have also exposed the services under /sap/bc/ to the HCP trial account.
+I have also exposed the services under /sap/bc/ to the SAP Cloud Platform trial account.

 Below is how the destination needs to be configured.
 Notice that the URL is the actual host name and port number of the ABAP system.
 The proxy type is set as OnPremise as it would be needed for all the communication requests triggered by the Administrator when they create Apps in the Portal site.
 Such calls will go via SCC.
 Also notice that the usage property is Backend.

 Create Apps in the Portal site